Frequently Asked Questions

-Who selects the inaugural institution for the National LGBTQ+ Fellowship?
+Who selects the grant recipient for the National LGBTQ+ Fellowship?

-Fellowships will be awarded based on a rigorous peer-review process involving our LGBTQ+ Fellowship Commission and AMAF Board of Directors.
+Fellowship will be awarded based on a rigorous peer-review process involving our LGBTQ+ Fellowship Commission, LGBTQ Honor Fund Founding Donors, and AMAF Board of Directors.

 How will the proposals be evaluated as you determine a grant recipient?